1980 murders of U.S. missionaries in El Salvador: Victims

 Sister Maura John Clarke was born on January 13, 1931, being the first daughter of Irish immigrants located in Queens, New York.
 She entered the Maryknoll sisterhood in 1950 and graduated from the Maryknoll teachers college in 1954.
-She then began to teach at Saint Anthony’s Parish school in the Bronx.
+She then began to teach at Saint Anthony's Parish school in the Bronx.
 She took up her first posting in central America in 1959, where she was assigned to teach in Sinua, Nicaragua.
 In August 1980, she returned to the region, this time ending up in Salvador, where she worked with the poor in a position that she felt was her calling.

-Like Sister Maura, Ita Ford was a native of New York.
+Like Sister Maura, Sister Ita Ford was a native of New York.
 Born in Brooklyn, Ita also joined the Maryknoll sisterhood upon graduating from Marymount College in 1961.
 She left the order for health reasons, but returned 10 years later in 1971.
 Two years later, she arrived in Chile and remained there after a military coup overthrew the country's democratically elected Marxist president, Salvador Allende.
-She went to El Salvador in response to Archbishop Romero’s cry for help, arriving shortly after his death in March 1980.
+She went to El Salvador in response to Archbishop Romero's cry for help, arriving shortly after his death in March 1980.

 Born June 30, 1939, in Cleveland, Ohio, Sister Dorothy Kazel joined the Ursuline order in 1960.
-After completing her bachelor’s degree in 1965, she spent nine years as a teacher, counselor, and missionary working in Cleveland and Arizona.
+After completing her bachelor's degree in 1965, she spent nine years as a teacher, counselor, and missionary working in Cleveland and Arizona.
 In 1974, she joined a mission team in El Salvador, where she became known as Madre Dorothea.
-There, she dedicated herself to victims of the country’s civil war, helping communities bury their dead.
+There, she dedicated herself to victims of the country's civil war, helping communities bury their dead.

 The youngest of the four murdered women was a missionary named Jean Donovan.
 Born in Westport, Connecticut in 1953, Donovan earned a masters degree in business administration from Case Western Reserve university in Cleveland, where is she then embarked on a promising business career.
-In July 1979, she traveled to El Salvador as part of a mission project, working in the town of Libertad, where she was so beloved by the population that they nicknamed her “St. Jean the Playful.”
-She was present alongside sister Dorothy Kazel during the massacre that occurred in the church during archbishops Romero‘s funeral.
+In July 1979, she traveled to El Salvador as part of a mission project, working in the town of Libertad, where she was so beloved by the population that they nicknamed her "St. Jean the Playful."
+She was present alongside sister Dorothy Kazel during the massacre that occurred in the church during archbishops Romero's funeral.
 The event affected her deeply and she feared that she would be next.